jarasmar/CV/Readme.md

   </ul>
 </details>

-### Red Cross (2014)
+<details>
+  <summary><strong>Red Cross (2014)</strong></summary>
-It all started with a First Aid intensive course I did with them.
+  <p>It all started with a First Aid intensive course I did with them.
 They explained to us all their different departments of the organization and I decided to join them as a volunteer in what they call "mobile health care unit".
-This is a vehicle that travels through the city at night and tries to detect and address the basic socio-health needs of people on the street (homeless people, drug addicts, prostitutes, elderly people without resources...).
+This is a vehicle that travels through the city at night and tries to detect and address the basic socio-health needs of people on the street (homeless people, drug addicts, prostitutes, elderly people without resources...)</p>

-<details>
-  <summary>How I Contributed</summary>
+  <p>My collaboration:</p>
   <ul>
     <li>Monitoring of people in vulnerable situations.</li>
     <li>Basic food and warm drinks distribution.</li>